GStreamer/gstreamer/docs/design/part-stereo-multiview-video.markdown

 ## Other elements for handling multiview content
 * videooverlay interface extensions
+    * __Q__: Should this be a new interface?
     * Element message to communicate the presence of stereoscopic information to the app
+    * App needs to be able to override the input interpretation - ie, set multiview-mode and multiview-flags
+        * Most videos I've seen are side-by-side or top-bottom with no frame-packing metadata
     * New API for the app to set rendering options for stereo/multiview content
-        * This might be best implemented as a **multiview-disposition GstContext**, so that the pipeline can share app preferences for (in particular) downmixing to mono for output, or in the sink
+    * This might be best implemented as a **multiview GstContext**, so that the pipeline can share app preferences for content interpretation and downmixing to mono for output, or in the sink and have those down as far upstream/downstream as possible.
 * Converter element
     * convert different view layouts
     * Render to anaglyphs of different types (magenta/green, red/blue, etc) and output as mono